tanzu-end-to-end/cartographer-workshop/workshop/content/exercises/d01-Improving-Supply-Chain.md

 ##### Improving the Supply Chain

 That wasn't so bad!
-We've created our first supply chain for creating a running deliverable, but it's pretty simple.
+We've created our first supply chain for producing a running deliverable, but it's pretty simple.
 We get a secure container build, but it just creates a deployment into the same namespace where we've been working.
 This may be useful for local developer iteration, but not much else.

 Let's think about a supply chain that can service multiple environments: QA, Staging, even Prod.
 We're going to modify our supply chain so that instead of outputting our Knative deployment, it will output a **description** of the deployment to a GitOps repo.